clojurists-together/clojuriststogether.org/content/news/2024/Q1 2024 Funding Announcement.md

 ---

 Greetings as we start the new year!
 We’re excited to announce the projects we'll be funding for Q1 2024.
 (8 projects $44K USD in total).

 There was a groundswell of great project proposals - so making a decision was definitely not easy.
 The good news, however, is that new proposals will be automatically reconsidered for the next project cycle.
 We have supported many projects in the past that were funded in 2nd or even 3rd review.

 Thanks to everyone for your hard work and creativity in putting these proposals together - this is the kind of thinking and sharing that makes the Clojurist Together community so awesome!

-## Projects Awarded $9K USD<br>
+### Q1 2024 Projects Awarded $9K USD<br>
-CIDER - VEMV
+CIDER – VEMV
 Clojure-lsp – Eric Dallo
 Instaparse – Mark Engelberg
 Scicloj – Daniel Slutsky

-## Projects Awarded $2K USD<br>
+### Q1 2024 Projects Awarded $2K USD<br>
 Jank – Jeaye Wilkerson
 Sitefox – Chris McCormick
-UnifyBio 0 Benjamin Kamphaus
+UnifyBio – Benjamin Kamphaus
-Wolframite – Thomas Clark and Jakub
+Wolframite – Thomas Clark and Jakub Thomas

+Please join us in congratulating this talented group.
+We're looking forward to their project updates  in the coming months.

+### Q1 2024 Projects Awarded $9K USD
-## CIDER – VEMV
+### CIDER – VEMV
 Work will be based on CIDER's issue trackers (cider, cider-nrepl, orchard), based on the daily rate that's been reflected for the majority of the https://opencollective.com/cider collaboration.
 Some of the larger themes will be: cider-inspector-mode refinements, cider-log-mode refinements, and refactoring our Java parsing machinery (https://github.com/clojureemacs/orchard/issues/211)

-Why is this project important to the Clojure community?
-It Is the main tool for static analysis in a editor that supports all/most of IDE features, it's the base for Calva, clojure-lsp-intellij and other plugins as it provides completion, diagnostics, code navigation and lots of other features.  <br>
+**Why is this project important to the Clojure community?** It Is the main tool for static analysis in a editor that supports all/most of IDE features.
+It's the base for Calva, clojure-lsp-intellij and other plugins as it provides completion, diagnostics, code navigation and lots of other features.  <br>

 ---

-## Clojure-lsp: Eric Dallo
+### Clojure-lsp: Eric Dallo
 I will work on clojure-lsp project and related ones like lein-clojure-lsp, lsp4clj, and clojure-lsp- intellij.
 My project will include adding missing LSP features, options to create clojure project from scratch for fast onboarding, better performance and stability.